The 2-Minute Team Demotivation Diagnostic

 Let’s fix that.

-Join us on June 29 and 30 for our summer sprint.
+Join us on November 2 and 3 for our weekend sprint.

 Two half-day sessions over one weekend will teach you how to: